On the Record: Treasurer Michael Frerichs running for third term in office

 Question: We can’t talk about Illinois finances and not talk about taxes, property taxes specifically.
 Illinois ranks #2 for the highest property taxes in the nation.
 What can lawmakers do to change that trend?

 Treasurer Frerichs now has an opponent, Republican State Representative Tom Demmer (IL-90).
-Frerichs says even with an opponent, it doesn’t change his campaign.
+Frerichs said even with an opponent, it does not change his campaign.

 One thing the Treasurer’s Office does is return unclaimed property to Illinoisans.
-Frerichs said his Office has returned over $1.3 billion.
+Frerichs said his office has returned more than $1.3 billion.

 “Some of the more memorable ones have been when we returned $20,000 to the Carver Center,” Frerichs said.
 “Money that was left by Richard Pryor, but never made it to that center.
 We also bring in things from safety deposit boxes like Purple Hearts.
 We were able to have a ceremony reuniting a Purple Heart with a woman whose father had earned it in World War Two.
 Constance Barr was not aware her father had a Purple Heart, and we returned it in Downtown Peoria in front of the Veteran’s Memorial.”